-SCORECARD - A player's scorecard is deemed returned (no changes allowed to scorecard) once the score is returned to the scoring area.
+SCORECARD CERTIFICATION - A player's scorecard is deemed returned (no changes allowed to scorecard) once the score is returned to the scoring area.
+If a player returns a scorecard without the hole scores being certified either by the player, the marker or both, the player gets the general penalty (two penalty strokes).
+Model Local Rule L-1.

-TIES & PLAYOFFS - A hole by hole playoff to determine the champion will begin at the first tee (unless indicated otherwise) when such a situation is determined.
+TIES & PLAYOFFS - A hole by hole playoff to determine the champion (or final qualifying spots as necessary) will begin at the first tee (unless indicated otherwise) when such a situation is determined.
 Players are responsible for making themselves available at the scoreboard.
-There are no playoffs in CGA Qualifying rounds as ties for final qualifying spot qualify.

 WHEN COMPETITION IS FINAL - The competition is final when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.
-The result of a match is final when the Committee has approved the result as posted on the public scoreboard.
+The result of a match is final when the Committee has approved the result.